88lex/sasync/README.md

 If you don't have many SAs but you want to run multiple source-destination pairs try setting --max-transfer to a lower number (100G, 200G ...)

+WARNING: At the moment there is an issue with rclone and server side copies/syncs when you hit the hard limit of 750G uploads per day.
+If there are files in the transfer 'buffer' and you hit the hard limit then rclone can hang indefinitely.
+There are a few ways to mitigate this problem.
+1. Use a hard timeout.
+This is embedded in the sasync script but can be hashed out # if you want to omit it
+2. Use conservative --max-transfer settings so that the number of --transfers times typical library file size will never hit the hard upload limit. e.g. If 4k file sizes are typically 40-80GB and you are doing 4 simultaneous transfers then set --max-transfer to < (750 - (4 x 80)) , say 400GB.
+3. Add --disable move,copy to the rclone script.
+This will slow down your transfers as they are downloaded then uploaded rather than server side.
+But rclone will finish non-server-side transfers that are have been started rather than hanging.

 Resource usage for this script is very light as the copy/move actions are all executed server side.
 The script can be modified to use the --disable move,copy flag if you prefer, in which case I/O and CPU usage will rise. chunk size in the set files to speed up copying.
-If you do use --disable move,copy you may want to increase
+If you do use --disable move,copy you may want to increase allocated resources when running the script.

-One flag that increases RAM usage is --fast-list.
+NOTE: --fast-list increases RAM usage.
 You can delete the fast list flag and the script will run fine, but scans will take a bit longer.
 You can also try using --no-traverse rather than --fast-list.

 There is a clean_tds option in the script to dedupe and remove empty directores from source or destination and to delete trash.